antischematic/angular-composition-api/packages/core/README.md

 #### QueryList

 Creates a `ReadonlyValue` that will receive a `QueryList` of `ContentChildren` or `ViewChildren`.
 Subscribes to the underlying query list when it becomes available.
+QueryLists are checked during the `ngAfterContentChecked` or `ngAfterViewChecked` lifecycle hook.

 ```ts
 function create() {